Racket Boys

 Racket Boys is a 2021 South Korean television drama.
-The series, directed by Cho Young-kwang and written by Jung Bo-hun, stars Kim Sang-kyung, Oh Na-ra, Tang Jun-sang, Son Sang-yeon, Choi Hyun-wook, Kim Kang-hoon, Lee Jae-in, and Lee Ji-won.
+The series, directed by Cho Young-kwang and written by Jung Bo-hun, stars Kim Sang-kyung, Oh Na-ra, Tang Jun-sang, Son Sang-yeon, Choi Hyun-wook, Kim Kang-hoon, Lee Jae-in, Lee Ji-won, and Kim Min-gi.
 The series follows the growth of sixteen-year-old boys and girls, and the challenges faced by the badminton club at their school.
 It premiered on SBS TV on May 31, 2021 and aired every Monday and Tuesday at 22:00 (KST).
 The series is available worldwide on Netflix for streaming.

 Synopsis

 A city kid is brought to the countryside by his father's new coaching gig — reviving a ragtag middle school badminton team on the brink of extinction.
 A story of a boys' badminton team at a middle school in Haenam as they grow, both as people and as players.

 Yoon Hyun Jong was once a very good badminton player, but now he struggles to make ends meet for his family.
 Therefore, he jumps at a chance to coach a middle school team, only to find it on the verge of disbandment with only three players: Bang Yoon Dam, Na Woo Chan, and Lee Yong Tae.
 The three boys struggle along, improving as Yoon Hae Kang, Yoon Hyun Jong's son, joins the team along with Jung In Sol.
 Now having enough players to enter competitions, they try to soar to new heights.

 Meanwhile, Ra Young Ja, former top badminton player and Yoon Hyun Jong's wife, is the coach of the girls' badminton team at a girl's middle school in Haenam.
 On her team are Han Se Yoon, the #1 ranked junior female player in Korea and Lee Han Sol, Se Yoon's best friend, allowing them to be one of the best teams among their peers.